BaobabHealthTrust/migration_imports/README.md

 		ruby export_setup.sh production

 4. After successfully exporting all data from OpenMRS version 1.1 into the intermediary storage.
 Verify data completeness by running some queries on both OpenMRS version 1.1 dataset and intermediary storage tables.
 OpenMRS version 1.1 is the gold standard in this case.
 Run the following script to run the queries.
+In the same console window, run the following command;

     script/runner script/export_verifier.rb